 ARDENTINNY COMMUNITY COUNCIL MEETING

-Minutes of the Ordinary meeting held on 3rd December 2024 at Ardentinny Village Hall at 7.30p.m.
+Minutes of the ordinary meeting held on Tuesday 4th March 2025 at the Ardentinny Village Hall at 7.30p.m.

 Present: John Brint (Convener) Mark Rowthorn (Secretary), Keith Wood (Treasurer), Bill Tierney, Helen Rowthorn, Danielle Markey and Brian Hillesdon.